edburns/blog-jekyll/_posts/2019-08-26-oracle-code-one-2019-picks.md

 #### 02:30 PM - 03:15 PM | Moscone South - Room 202 - Evolving Java for the Microservice and Serverless Era [DEV2556] - [Graeme Rocher](https://events.rainfocus.com/widget/oracle/oow19/catalogcodeone19?search=DEV2556)

-Quarkus, Micronaut, Helidon are the big three Java microservices players.
+Quarkus, Micronaut, Helidon are the big three Java microservices players *new since 2017*.
 This one will likely give you the Micronaut perspective.
 Take a side of Quarkus and Helidon with this and call me in the morning.

 #### 04:00 PM - 04:45 PM | Moscone South - Room 204 - Supersonic, Subatomic Java with Quarkus [DEV1799] - [Burr Sutter](https://events.rainfocus.com/widget/oracle/oow19/catalogcodeone19?search=DEV1799)